AgentMC/Sao19/Translate/En/Part5.md

 The girl flying her fingertips over the water surface reacted the way similar to Ronye herself greeted just now by three clerics in the undressing room.

-"There is no need in that “sama”.
+"There is no need in that “-sama”.
 Ronye is older."

 "But...... but Fizel-sama is a numbered knight......."